errantlinguist/tangrams-restricted/README.md

 ## Requirements

-* [IrisTK](http://iristk.net/) version 2017.01.27+.
-Currently the only way to include this is to import both this project and that of IrisTK into Eclipse and then to add the IrisTK project as a "required project on the build path".
+* For the `client` and `server` modules, [IrisTK](http://iristk.net/) version 2017.01.27+.
+Currently the only way to include this is to import both this project and that of IrisTK into Eclipse and then to add the IrisTK project as a "required project on the build path" to the Eclipse projects representing both modules.

 ## To do